 Traditional vs. Modern Treatments for ILD & Lung Fibrosis

 In the past, there were traditionally minimal options for treating chronic progressive lung diseases such as COPD and idiopathic pulmonary fibrosis.
-Even today, there are several clinical trials to cure interstitial lung diseases, familial pulmonary fibrosis, and idiopathic lung sclerosis using modified gene therapies.
+Even today, several clinical trials are underway to treat interstitial lung diseases, familial pulmonary fibrosis, and idiopathic lung sclerosis using modified gene therapies.
 Still, as of today, no effective pharmaceutical medication-based cures are approved for treatment.
-In some cases, steroids are prescribed to help decrease the inflammation or mucosa (Acetylcysteine) to reduce symptoms.
+In some cases, steroids are prescribed to help decrease inflammation or mucosal secretions (Acetylcysteine) to reduce symptoms.
 Still, the effects are temporary and do nothing to the underlying cause of the disease.
 Lung transplants are another option for some, but they are considered very invasive and high-risk and are usually only offered to advanced end-stage pulmonary fibrosis patients.
 Although it has its limitations, modified MSC+ lung stem cells provide a natural alternative to lung transplants for pulmonary fibrosis and anti-fibrotic medications.[4]

 3 Years After Treatment for Lung Fibrosis with Stem Cells